yc9z/animal-matching-game/README.md

 # animal-matching-game
-a game built with pygame : make a pair of animals of the same kind on the edge friends, and set them free!（连连看）
+a game built with pygame : make pairs of animals of the same kind on the edge friends, and set them free!（连连看）